-At July 31, 2020, accounts payable and accrued liabilities include \$7,500 (July 31, 2019: \$8,167) payable to three directors of the Company for unpaid director's fees.
+At July 31, 2022, accounts payable and accrued liabilities include \$12,499 (July 31, 2021: \$10,000) payable to four directors and one officer of the Company for unpaid fees.
 These amounts are unsecured, non-interest bearing and payable on demand.

-At July 31, 2020, related party receivables include \$20,608 (July 31, 2019: \$1,804) due from two public companies with common directors for recoverable office expenses.
+At July 31, 2022, receivables include \$Nil (July 31, 2021: \$2,295) due from related parties for recoverable office expenses.

-12. SEGMENTAL REPORTING
+13. SEGMENTAL REPORTING

 The Company operates in one business segment, being the acquisition and exploration of mineral properties.
-The Company's exploration and evaluation assets are distributed by geographic location as follows:
+The Company's non-monetary assets are distributed by geographic location as follows: